microsoft/onnxruntime/java/README.md

 Given the fact that CMake injects native dependencies during CMake builds, some gradle tasks (primarily, `build`, `test`, and `check`) may fail.

 When running the build script, CMake will compile the `onnxruntime` target and the JNI glue `onnxruntime4j_jni` target and expose the resulting libraries in a place where Gradle can ingest them.
 Upon successful compilation of those targets, a special Gradle task to build will be executed.
-The results will be placed in the `java/build` directory mentioned above.
+The results will be placed in the output directory stated above.

 ### Advanced Loading

 The default behavior is to load the shared libraries using classpath resources.
-If your use case requires custom loading of the shared libraries, please consult the javadoc in the `package-info.java` or `OnnxRuntime.java` files.
+If your use case requires custom loading of the shared libraries, please consult the javadoc in the [package-info.java](src/main/java/ai/onnxruntime/package-info.java) or [OnnxRuntime.java](src/main/java/ai/onnxruntime/OnnxRuntime.java) files.

 ## Development